 At first, being in a group may not seem ideal to some people, especially those with social anxiety.
 But keep in mind that your group will be led by a trained therapist.
 They’ll be there to lead the group and to support you every step of the way.

-Group sessions are 3 hours each, and are typically 3 days per week in the evenings.
-We keep our groups fairly small – anywhere from 4-10 individuals.
+Group sessions are 3 hours each, and are typically 3 days per week.
+We keep our groups fairly small – typically 6-8 individuals.
 This ensures the group therapy is effective, yet it doesn’t overwhelm our group participants.

 The IOP Treatment Plan: Your Blueprint for Success